In re Baylor Medical Center at Garland, No. 06-0491 (Tex. Aug. 29, 2008)(Brister)

 granting a new trial could not be set aside after the deadline for ruling on new trial motions.[9]
 That

-days after the original or amended motion is filed, unless by written agreement of the parties in the
+(45) days after the original or amended motion is filed, unless by written agreement of the parties

 “undetermined” and the original judgment reinstated.[11]

-Under the current rules, if no judgment is signed, no plenary-power clock is ticking.
+motions are granted.
+Under the current rules, if no judgment is signed, no plenary-power clock is

-that read Fulton to render void any attempt to vacate a new-trial order after plenary power would have
+opinion that read Fulton to render void any attempt to vacate a new-trial order after plenary power

-expired had the original judgment not been set aside.[14]
-But Fulton did not even mention plenary
+would have expired had the original judgment not been set aside.[14]
+But Fulton did not even

 Instead, Porter imposed a deadline based on a purely hypothetical event: the expiration of plenary

-only after final judgments, not vacated judgments.
-So Porter’s deadline is highly unusual; it is hard to
+expires only after final judgments, not vacated judgments.
+So Porter’s deadline is highly unusual; it

 Moreover, rather than enforcing the rules of plenary power, the deadline in Porter v.
 Vick is

-same as though no trial had been had.”[16]
-Accordingly, the trial court should then have the power to
+“the same as though no trial had been had.”[16]
+Accordingly, the trial court should then have the

 It is possible (though not mentioned in the opinion) that Porter v.
 Vick sought to prevent a situation